pablosnt/rekono-cli/README.md

 ## Configuration

+You can use the following environment variables to configure the Rekono CLI:

-By default Rekono will be installed in `/opt/rekono`.
-You can change this directory using the environment variable `REKONO_HOME`.
+- `REKONO_HOME`: Directory for Rekono installation.
+By default, Rekono will be installed in `/opt/rekono`
+- `REKONO_URL`: Rekono URL in format <schema>://<host> to be used in API requests
+- `REKONO_TOKEN`: API token for Rekono API authentication

 Check the [Rekono configuration](https://github.com/pablosnt/rekono) for more information.